awsdocs/aws-control-tower-guide/doc_source/walkthrough-delete.md

 1. From the left navigation menu, choose **AWS accounts**\.

-1. Choose your master account link\.
+1. Choose your management account link\.

 1. Choose the dropdown for **Permission sets**, select **AWSServiceCatalogEndUserAccess**, and then choose **Remove**\.